e2ebridge/e2e-transaction-logger/README.md

 ### IO

 An IO object is returned by the startIO method of a Transaction.
-It is then used to trace then end of the io call.
+It is then used to trace the end of the io call.

 #### IO.end(state)